-A Year on the Post is a series of interviews by DutchCulture, the Dutch network and knowledge organization for international cultural cooperation, with cultural attachés of the Netherlands.
+The Cultural Attaché is a series of interviews by DutchCulture, the Dutch network and knowledge organisation for international cultural cooperation, with cultural attachés of the Netherlands.
 How do these attachés help Dutch art and culture?
 What were their expectations when they were posted abroad, and what challenges have they faced?
 This edition: Janette Verrijzer in Moscow.

 Janette, you are now working at the Embassy of the Netherlands in Moscow for almost a year.
 What were your expectations and have they been met?

 Janette Verrijzer: 'My expectations were to get into a whole new field of work, to meet interesting new people and to do interesting new things.
 These expectations have been completely met, and more than that.
 I have come to a really stimulating, challenging work environment.
 Moscow is a vibrant metropolis.'

 Janette Verrijzer, cultural attaché of the Embassy of the Kingdom of the Netherlands in Moscow

 That’s good to hear.
 We will get back to the challenging part of your job, but first I would like to ask you which achievement or project of the last year you are most proud of.